⏳ God's Timing

 Trusting God's Timing (When the Wait Feels Too Long)

-God's timing is rarely our timing.
-The gap between the two is one of the hardest places to live — and Scripture was written by people who know it intimately.
+God's timing is rarely our timing — and the gap between the two is one of the most spiritually demanding places to live.
+Not the dramatic crisis, but the ordinary in-between: waiting for an answer that does not come, holding a prayer that has not been answered, watching others move forward while you stay still.
+Scripture was written by people who know it intimately.

 📖 9 min read ✦ ~1800 words 🕊️ Free devotional